-Life insurance companies want to know if you participate in any of the following activities as you may end up paying more for coverage.
+Life insurance companies may charge you more if you participate in any of the following activities:

 Do you travel internationally?

-Countries on the U.S. State Department travel warnings site may result in additional premiums or postponement of life insurance until you return from your trip.
+Countries on the U.S. State Department travel warnings site may result in additional premiums or postponement of life insurance until your return.